Keyboard shortcuts

 openFirewall = true;

-# See: http://sandhole.com.br/nixos_options.html
+# See: http://sandhole.com.br/cli.html

-# Make sure to change at least `domain` and `acmeContactEmail` below
+# Make sure to change at least `domain` and `acme-contact-email` below

 settings = {